nebari-dev/nebari/qhub_ops/template/{{ cookiecutter.project_name }}/docs/installation.md

 # DNS

 The DNS is handled by Cloudflare.
-To point the cloudflare subdomain `jupyter.aws`(.qhub.dev) to your application, first get the IP address of the Load balancer.
+To point the cloudflare subdomain `jupyter.aws`(.qhub.dev) to your application, first get the CNAME of the Load balancer.
 You can get the CNAME of the load balancer via the following command:

 ```bash